-The Thermapen Classic carries a two-year guarantee and the Thermapen ONE carries a five-year guarantee against defects in either components or workmanship.
+The Thermapen carries a two-year guarantee against defects in either components or workmanship.
 During this period, products that prove to be defective will, at the discretion of ETI, be either repaired or replaced without charge.
 This guarantee does not apply to probes, where a six-month period is offered.
 The product guarantee does not cover damage caused by fair wear and tear, abnormal storage conditions, incorrect use, accidental misuse, abuse, neglect, misapplication or modification.
-Full details of liability are available within ETI's Terms & Conditions of Sale at thermapen.co.uk/terms.
+Full details of liability are available within ETI's Terms & Conditions of Sale at www.thermapen.co.uk/terms.
 In line with our policy of continuous development, we reserve the right to amend our product specification without prior notice.